Installation

 ENX_CHANNEL nightly Release tag to install

-ENX_INSTALL_DIR ~/.local/bin Where to place the binary
+ENX_INSTALL_DIR ~/.local/bin Where to place the binary directory

 Building from Source